Fire-man-x/LiveTranslator/README.md

 LiveTranslator is tool for [Nette Framework](http://nette.org/en/).

 LiveTranslator enables simple and user friendly localization of your web, by letting you to translate your texts via panel in debug bar.
-Works with the Nette 2.
+Requires PHP 8.3+ and Nette 3.2+.

 *LiveTranslator is forked from [NetteTranslator](https://github.com/straiki/NetteTranslator), uses its robust parts (especially [TranslationPanel](http://forum.nette.org/cs/4399-nette-translation-panel-preklady-primo-v-prohlizeci))